naumvd95/devops-test-task/README.md

 ### stage 1

-To provide valid development process we need to prepare at least 2 k8s clusters:
+- To provide valid development process we need to prepare initial K8s environment, follow simple design desribed in `cicd_stage_1/ERVCP_simple_CICD.png`.
-1. Staging/Development - for rolling out dev version of the application
-2. Prod - for upgrading existing application with latest release

-Need to store kubeconfig of p.1 k8s cluster as secret in your CICD platform (git actions workflow), on a permanent manner
+- Need to store kubeconfig of created k8s cluster as secret in your CICD platform (git actions workflow), on a permanent manner

 ```bash